leon-seidel/mechsys-uav/README.md

 make px4_sitl gz_x500_mono_cam_baylands
 ```

-### Flight zones
-In QGroundControl build an inclusion fence and save the file to `evolonic_ros2_ws/src/mechsys/flight_zones/flight_zone.plan`.

 ### Raspberry Pi to flight controller connection
-- UART connector
-- PX4 parameter `MAV_1_CONFIG` must be set to the telem port used for the connection, usually `TELEM2`
+Build a connector from TELEM2 on the flight controller to UART ports on the Raspberry Pi, connecting RX->TX, TX->RX and Ground.
+Allow UART port communication with `sudo usermod -a -G dialout $USER`.
+The PX4 parameter `MAV_1_CONFIG` must be set to the telem port used for the connection, like `TELEM2`

 ## Usage
 Connect with the following with the `use_sim` flag or a `serial_port` and `serial_baud`: